-The Residence Hall Director serves as a member of the Housing and Residential Life
+The Residence Hall Director serves as a member of the Housing and Residence Life Senior

-Senior staff team and is responsible to promote and advance the mission and goals
+staff team and is responsible to promote and advance the mission and goals of the

-of the department.
-Specifically, the individual is responsible for all aspects of
+department.
+Specifically, the individual is responsible for all aspects of student

-student life in his/her assigned residential area indirectly serving approximately
+life in his/her assigned residential area indirectly serving approximately 500 residents.
+This

-500 residents.
-This includes, but is not limited to, the daily management of the specific
+includes, but is not limited to, the daily management of the specific residence hall

-residence hall the individual is assigned to, program development, and communication
+the individual is assigned to, program development, and communication and cooperation

-and cooperation with a variety of campus personnel and services.
-The HD provides leadership
+with a variety of campus personnel and services.
+The HD provides leadership and service

-and service to develop communities that are focused on student success, leadership
+to develop communities that are focused on student success, leadership opportunities,

-opportunities, retention and inclusivity.
-The Hall Director provides advisement to
+retention and inclusivity.
+The Hall Director provides advisement to student groups,

-student groups, directly supervises 2-4 Rimrock Hall paraprofessional staff and indirectly
+directly supervises 2-4 Rimrock Hall paraprofessional staff and indirectly supervises

-supervises 12-15 paraprofessional staff.
-The HD is also a member of the on call duty
+12-15 paraprofessional staff.
+The HD is also a member of the on call duty and crisis

-and crisis response rotation.
-This position reports directly to the Associate Dean
+response rotation.
+This position reports directly to the Associate Dean of Student

 Supervises up to 12-15 paraprofessionals (resident assistants, summer operations staff, student maintenance staff, desk workers, etc.), and indirectly assists in supervising the remaining residence life staff by: